redshifter/tribes2works/index.md

 A fork of UltraRS where you only have a fast firing disc and grenade launcher, which have very limited ammo that refill after a few seconds, meaning players can't spam.
 Also has a super fast walk speed and a few other surprises.

 ## NOTE
-All uploaded files are available for viewing on [the repository](https://github.com/redshifter/tribes2works) in their raw format.
+All uploaded files are available for viewing on [the repository](https://github.com/redshifter/tribes2works) in their unpackaged format.